ysahil97/Chapel_LLVM/Final_Report/report.md

     * Name mangling of `polly_array_index()` is enabled to append the number of dimensions of the array accessed.
 PR can be found [Here](https://github.com/chapel-lang/chapel/pull/10745).
     * Adding GPURuntime library to the list of library files to be linked at link-time.

-9. Right now, we have assumed that the loop to be optimized would be present in a function named `test_polly()` which Polly would selectively optimize and generate Polly optimized code.
+9. Right now, we have assumed that the loop to be optimized would be present in a function called `test_polly()` which Polly would selectively optimize and generate Polly optimized code.

 ## Current status of work